survivejs/webpack-book/manuscript/output/01_targets.md

 * Webpack can generate both a non-minified and a minified version of a library through its **multi-compiler** mode.
 It is possible to minify also as a post-process using an external tool.
 * Performing tasks, such as cleaning and linting JavaScript, while using the multi-compiler mode is problematic at the moment.
 Instead, it can be a good idea to handle these tasks outside of webpack or run multiple webpack instances separately.

-If you try to import *./dist/lib.js* through Node, you will notice it will output `{}`.
+If you try to import *./dist/lib.js* through Node, you notice it emits `{}`.
 The problem has to do with the output type that was chosen.
 To understand better which output to use and why, the next chapter covers them in detail.

 T> The *Authoring Packages* chapter discusses npm specific techniques in detail, and it complements these chapters well.